I am a person who requires moments of quiet.

 I also like Reverse Warrior (Viparita Virabhadrasana), Warrior II (Virabhadrasana) and Triangle (Trikonasana).
 I still have a long way to go on form (made even more noticeable in the fact that the photo is on self-timer and I am not that fast!), but I have seen tremendous changes in my body over the year and a half that I have been going to this class.
 When I started I couldn’t even get my chest off of the floor in locust pose (Salabhasana) and now I can even do Upward Bow/Wheel pose (Urdhva Dhanurasana).

 I had taken yoga some when the kids were little, but Bodyflow is a little different.
 It is a choreographed yoga based workout.
 There are new releases every three months.
 At our gym, they do those new releases for 2 weeks and then the instructors are free to choose whatever prior release they want.
 I enjoy the fact that this changes things up a bit.

-We warm up with tai chi inspired moves, then move on to sun salutations.
+We warm up with tai chi inspired moves.
+The next section is similar to power yoga.
+We start with sun salutations.
 After that is standing strength (think warrior poses) and then balance (tree, eagle, flower, etc…).
 Then we do core work, based on pilates or yoga moves.
 Then twists.
 Then stretching.

 Then my favorite time of all:

 When I leave there I am able to deal with the chaos of life in a slightly calmer manner.
 It helps me recharge my pause button (the one that stops my mouth from running before thinking things through).